 ‘ispromotionfor’ – is promotional material, such as a trailer.
 This is used when the child object has a work type of ‘Promotion’ and it is a promotion for the parent object.

 Note that the parent object supplements information in the work—there is no structural or implied inheritance.
 When parents exist, they should be included either directly or by reference in each BasicMetadata-type element instance.

-ContentSequenceInfo-type
+When SequenceInfo is included, it is the sequence information in the context of this parent.
+This must be included if there are multiple Parent instances when those parents are sequenced.
+For example, if there are multiple Parent instances with relationshipType of ‘isepisodeof’ and the episodes are ordered, then SequenceInfo is be included.
+Also, for example, if relationshipType is ‘isclipof’ (an unordered relationship), SequenceInfo would not be included.
+It is recommended that whenever BasicInfo/SequenceInfo is included and there is a Parent object, Parent/SequenceInfo also be included.
+For backwards compatibility, when there is a single Parent object and Parent/SequenceInfo is included, BasicMetadata/SequenceInfo should be included.ContentSequenceInfo-type

 Describes Sequence, if part of sequence (episode, season, movie series, etc.).
 The actual sequence type is defined by the WorkType element.